 A sleep apnea headache involves pressing pain on both sides of the head.
-It usually happens in the morning after waking up.
+It usually happens immediately after waking up.

 Unlike classical migraine headaches,